-While much of Norfolk’s architectural heritage has been lost over time, this 1950’s gem, Norfolk’s only example of the “international architectural style” developed first in Europe in the 1920s and 1930s, soon will debut as the new home of the D’Art Center and The Atlantic Permanent Apartments.
+While much of Norfolk’s architectural heritage has been lost over time, this 1950’s gem, Norfolk’s only example of the “international architectural style” developed first in Europe in the 1920s and 1930s, has debuted as the new home of the D’Art Center and The Atlantic Permanent Apartments.
 As importantly, a significant historic building is saved.

-The old Atlantic Permanent headquarters, originally built in 1955, will link the Chrysler Museum of Art and the Chrysler Museum of Art Perry Glass Studio to the NEON district, providing much needed space on the first level for 20 working artist studios, classrooms, an event and outreach area and a gift shop.
-Upper floors will be converted into 14 one-bedroom apartments, each up to 750-square-feet.
+The old Atlantic Permanent bank headquarters, originally built in 1955, links the Chrysler Museum of Art and the Chrysler Museum of Art Perry Glass Studio to the NEON district, providing much needed space on the first level for 20 working artist studios, classrooms, an event and outreach area and a gift shop.
+Upper floors have been converted into 14 one-bedroom apartments, each up to 750-square-feet.
 Third floor units will have rooftop patios and views towards Ghent and Downtown neighborhoods.